F-Clement/myfxlife/README.md

 - Media

-All images on this project were downloaded from google.
+All images on this project were downloaded from google or from Code Institutes walkthrough project.
 However all images on the readme file itself are screenshots demonstrating different features of the application.

 - Code

+Thanks to Code Institutes walkthrough project we got a lot of boiler plate code and used it to feet our requirements.
 Learned a lot from free content on the internet like [Stack Overflow](https://stackoverflow.com/)

-Special thanks to my mentor, Code Institute tutors and the CI Slack Channel for support.
+Special thanks goes to my mentor, and thanks also to the Code Institute tutors and the CI Slack Channel for support.